Trip Overview

 A short transfer takes us over the graceful arc of the Skye Bridge to the famous Isle of Skye, takes us to the Isle of Skye, the largest and northernmost of Scotland’s Inner Hebrides, is famed for its dramatic mountain landscapes.
 Rich in wildlife and birdlife, Skye never fails to captivate.
 Today, the island invites you to explore one of its many stunning, scenic trails and immerse yourself in a landscape steeped in culture and history.
 Today, the choice of route will be left to the guides and the group, with several enticing options to consider.
 On our return, we may detour to the pretty beach at Camas Daraich, with a chance to dip your toes in!
 Back in Plockton, wander along the waterfront before this evening’s meal.

-Overnight: The Plockton Hotel
+Accommodations: The Plockton Hotel (or similar)

 DAY 7

-Overnight: Glen Mhor Hotel
+Accommodations: Glen Mhor Hotel (or similar)

 DAY 8

-Meals Included: Lunch and Dinner
+Included Meals: Lunch and Dinner

 DAY 9

-Meals Included: Breakfast, Lunch, and Dinner
+Included Meals: Breakfast, Lunch, Dinner

 DAY 10